Tristan22400/IAMC_format/README.md

 - If you want to update the aggregation dictionary or the translation dict, you need to run the update_dict.py with the argument aggregation or variable according to the dict you want to modify.
-The command line is then python update_dict.py --arguments aggregations (variables)
+The command line is then python update_dict.py --arguments aggregations (variables) If you want to change a variable that is already defined, you can force the update of both dictionaries by running the following command line. python update_dict.py --arguments aggregations,forced (variables,forced)

 Contributions :